Distributed Multivariate Regression Modeling For Selecting Biomarkers Under Data Protection Constraints: Methods

 \subsection{Simulation Design}

-We evaluate the method using a simulation study that mimics data structure as found, e.g., in genetic association studies, as one of the fields where the proposed approach for distributed identification of markers might be useful.
-Specifically, we simulate a large number of variables with a strong correlation.
+We evaluate the method using a simulation study which mimics the data structure as found, e.g., in genome-wide association studies, as this is one of the fields where the proposed approach for distributed identification of markers might be useful.
+Specifically, we simulate a large number of strongly correlated variables.
 As such structures might also be expected in other applications, such as analysis of routine data from several clinics, the simulation study results will also be relevant beyond a genome-wide association study setting.
+We focus on a binary endpoint, e.g., representing response yes/no, instead of a continuous one as we have shown that the method leads to exact results for the latter even with a large number of sites, and a simulation study is thus only needed to evaluate the effect of the mis-specification.

-For $n=500$ or $n=1000$ individuals, respectively, $p=2500$ covariates with values $-1$, $0$ or $1$ are generated.
+For $n=500$ or $n=1000$ individuals, respectively, $p=2500$ covariates with values $-1$, $0$ or $1$ were generated.
 In a first scenario, the covariates are moderately correlated, where covariates with neighboring indices have the same value with a probability of $0.5$.
-In a second and third scenario, we additionally group the covariates into sets of $5$ with larger correlation.
-Within this groups, the probability of having the same value for two neighboring covariates is $0.75$, whereas the probability is still $0.5$ outside and between the groups.
-From the $p=2500$, only $10$ or $50$, respectively, covariates do affect the binomially distributed endpoint, e.g., representing response yes/no. The other covariates have an effect size of $0$, and the methods should thus exclude them from a model for the response.
+In a second and third scenario, we additionally group the covariates into sets of $5$ with larger correlations.
+Within these groups, the probability of having the same value for two neighboring covariates is $0.75$, while the probability remains $0.5$ outside and between the groups.
+From the $p=2500$, only $10$ or $50$ covariates, respectively, affect the binomially distributed endpoint, e.g., representing responses yes/no. The other covariates have an effect size of $0$, and the method should thus exclude them from a model for the response.
 The effect size of the $10$ or $50$ covariates with an effect is $1$ or $0.2$, respectively.
-The number of true non-zero effects per more strongly correlated group is either one or two.
-We distribute the effects over neighboring correlation groups leaving at least two variables without an effect between two variables with an effect.
-We judge the effect of the number of data sites by splitting the data set into $1$, $2$, $5$, $10$ or $20$ equally sized cohorts (or datasets), respectively.
-In total, we created $1,000$ independent simulation datasets per simulation setting.
+There are either one or two true non-zero effects per more strongly correlated group.
+We distribute the effects over neighboring correlation groups, leaving at least two variables without an effect between every two variables with an effect.
+We evaluate the effect of the number of data sites by splitting the data set into either $1$, $2$, $5$, $10$ or $20$ equally sized cohorts (or datasets).
+In total, we created $1000$ independent simulation datasets per simulation setting.